Chemical potentials in non-hydrostatically stressed anisotropic phases

 Abstract

 This paper presents expressions for chemical potentials in non-hydrostatically stressed anisotropic phases.
-Chemical potentials are here defined as the change in Helmholtz energy on adding a single chemical component to a material while locally preserving total volume, temperature and the shape of the domain.
-The paper demonstrates that an entire class of chemical potentials can be defined given different boundary conditions.
-Total derivatives of the Helmholtz free energies use a chemical potential defined by imposing isotropic compression of existing material, while crystal growth and dissolution is governed by interfacial chemical potentials, defined by imposing uniaxial compression of existing material normal to the crystal surface.
-A chemical equivalent of the conservation of linear momentum (Cauchy's first law) is provided that encapsulates the concept of chemical equilibrium under non-hydrostatically stressed states.
-The derived chemical potentials are valid for all phases; both solid and liquid, crystalline and amorphous, and do not depend on rheology.
-They are discussed in the context of previous results, resolving several points of controversy in the literature.
+Chemical potentials are defined here as the derivative of the Helmholtz energy with respect to the addition of a single chemical component to a material while preserving total volume, temperature and shape of the microscopic domain.
+An entire class of chemical potentials can be defined which differ according to the boundary conditions at the edges of the domain.
+Total derivatives of the internal energy and Helmholtz energy are most naturally expressed as a function of a chemical potential defined by isotropically compressing existing material.
+Conversely, crystal growth and dissolution is most naturally described by interfacial chemical potentials that are defined by uniaxially compressing existing material normal to the crystal surface.
+The derived chemical potentials are valid for all crystalline and amorphous materials including liquids, and do not depend on rheology.
+The derivations resolve several points of controversy in the literature.

 DOI